Falls of Cruachan railway station

 Falls of Cruachan railway station is a railway station located at the foot of Ben Cruachan in Scotland.
 This station is on the Oban branch of the West Highland Line, originally part of the Callander and Oban Railway.
 It is sited between Taynuilt and Loch Awe, sited 52 mi 69 chain from Callander via Glen Ogle.
 ScotRail manage the station and operate all services.
+The platform falls within the four mile stretch of railway that is protected by the Pass of Brander stone signals.

 History

 The shelter at the Falls of Cruachan station.

 The station (on the lower slopes of Ben Cruachan, above Loch Awe) opened on 1 October 1893 with a single platform, but was later closed on 1 November 1965.
 The station was reopened on 20 June 1988.

-Signalling

-Although Falls of Cruachan station has never had any signalling directly associated with it, its platform falls within the four mile stretch of railway that is protected by the Pass of Brander stone signals.

 Accidents and incidents

 The area near the station has been the site of five derailments due to the rockfalls, occurring in 1881, 1946, 1997, and in 2010, which proved the most significant.

 On 6 June 2010, a two carriage train from Glasgow to derailed near Falls of Cruachan station.
 The train derailed shortly before 8:53 p.m. and was left balanced precariously on a 15 m embankment.
-There was also a minor fire.
+There was also a minor fire, which was quickly put out using on-board fire extinguishers.
 Sixty passengers had been on board the train, but all were safely evacuated down the line to the station with no major injuries, although nine people had minor injuries.
 The train hit a boulder that had fallen onto the track.
-The train crew later received a commendation for the actions they took to protect their passengers.
+The driver later received a commendation for the action taken to protect passengers.